kyledinh/moxmobile/readme.md

 react-native init NewApp;
 mv NewApp newapp
 ```
 Then copy files from MoxMobile that will give your new app the same sample functionality of MoxMobile.
+Most of the app lives in the `app` directory.
 ```
 cp moxmobile/project.sh newapp/.
 cp moxmobile/package.json newapp/.    (edit "name") cp moxmobile/App.js newapp/. cp moxmobile/app newapp/.
 ```
-Install the node dependencies with npm or yarn, then link the native modules.
+Install the Node dependencies with npm or yarn, then link the native modules.
 ```
 cd newapp/
 npm install  or  yarn